zacharysiegel/Bacter/README.md

 > [Check](https://caniuse.com/#feat=websockets) to see if your browser is supported.<br/>

 #### Contact
-> Send an email to bactergame@gmail.com to contact a developer in an official capacity.<br/>
+> Send an email to contact@bacter.tk to contact a developer in an official capacity.<br/>
 > Suggestions and notifications of bugs are appreciated.

 #### License